fstudio/clangbuilder/docs/index.md

 and then double-click install.bat to the software you need as part of the Clangbuilder is added to the environment

+## Add Extranl Libs

+You can add extranl lib, such as [z3](https://github.com/Z3Prover/z3) , more info to view ExternalLibs.md

+## Bootstrap

+**If your memory is small, use ninja to build LLVM, and in the process of linking, the build process is slow due to memory contention.
+And the computer may even lose its response.**

+Link clang requre 1.5GB memory，other require 0.8GB，and Ninja create N+ (processor default 6) link process, requre (0.8xN+0.7)GB or great memory

 ## Copyright